 After late 1934, the Grauman prologues were dropped, and films were played (sometimes with a second feature) with shorts and newsreels four or five times a day, usually for one or possibly two weeks.
 And so, a more regularized approach to the readerboard was developed in favor of the five-foot letters, as shown in this photo, taken during the one-week run of Saratoga and Born Reckless in 1937.
 It is hard to imagine the work that went into changing these large electric letters around every week, but they did it.
 The sign over the street very often contained the last names of the two headliners of the "A" picture, or the full name of the one headliner, or sometimes only the name of the "A" picture.

-The last photograph we have of Eastside readerboard dates from 1948.
+The last photograph we have of eastside readerboard dates from August, 1948.
 Certainly by 1950, it had been dismantled, leaving no signage available for the films aside from the poster cases, which did grow larger for some films during this period.
-Sometimes, the theatre would display a fabric banner, hung between the two palm trees which flank the box-office, and they would hit this banner with floodlights at night.
-This photo is from the 1953 engagement of Niagara.

 Television was with us, and producers and studios were moving toward the "event" picture.
 The runs were getting longer.
 When Shane was premiered at the Chinese in 1953, the fabric banner had been replaced by an especially constructed channel letter sign.
 This sign lasted for the film's entire eight week run, then was hung outside the Fox Beverly during the film's moveover run there.